futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 ```
 However, YugabyteDb did not use the regular FDW access path to define foreign tables since Postgres is customed to solely access its own data.
 As a result, shortcuts are used to access its catalog and data directly.
-For example, check the following codesnippet in
+For example, check the following code snippet in
 src/backend/foreign/foreign.c to access the FDW handler directly instead of reading it from catalogs, which should be the reason that YugabyteDb
 is treated as native Postgres tables without additional foreign tables.